 Genomic testing and diagnosis is a fast moving field so, as an organisation, we are committed to finding and sharing new developments and genetic breakthroughs with you.
 Please check this page regularly for updates and news.

-The Medical Services Advisory Committee (MSAC) has supported an application by the Royal College of Pathologists of Australasia (RCPA) for MBS funding of reproductive carrier testing for three conditions – cystic fibrosis (CF), spinal muscular atrophy (SMA) and fragile X syndrome (FXS).
+The Federal Government has announced that reproductive carrier testing for three conditions – cystic fibrosis (CF), spinal muscular atrophy (SMA) and fragile X syndrome (FXS) will be placed on the Medicare Benefit Schedule in November 2023.

-This is very welcome news which will benefit many Australian families.
-Awaiting final approval from the Health Minister, MBS funded carrier testing for these conditions will provide more options for couples on their reproductive journey and remove the current health inequity of having to pay for testing.
+This is very welcome news which will benefit many Australian families providing more options for couples on their reproductive journey and removing the current health inequity of having to pay for testing.

 It is expected that the item numbers will cover females who are planning to have a baby or who are in the early stages of pregnancy and the reproductive partners of identified carrier females.
 Further details will be confirmed as they are made available.